little-dude/ring-cross-compilation-fail/README.md

 crtbegin_dynamic.o  crtbegin_static.o  crtend_so.o    libc.a   libcompiler_rt-extras.a  libdl.so   libGLESv1_CM.so  libGLESv3.so       liblog.so  libm.so         libOpenMAXAL.so  libstdc++.a   libz.a
 crtbegin_so.o       crtend_android.o   libandroid.so  libc.so  libdl.a                  libEGL.so  libGLESv2.so     libjnigraphics.so  libm.a     libmediandk.so  libOpenSLES.so   libstdc++.so  libz.so
 ```

+From there I don't know where to go.